Cannabis & Sleep

 CANNABIS MEDICINE TREATMENT

-In parts of the world where people have access to cannabis, sleep disturbance is one of the most commonly cited reasons for seeking cannabinoid treatment.
-Data suggests that individuals using cannabis medicine to help treat the effects of sleep disturbance also commonly report reductions in the use of traditional sleep medications.
+In parts of the world where people have access to cannabis oil for sleep disorders, it is one of the most commonly cited reasons for seeking cannabinoid treatment.
+Data suggests that individuals using cannabis medicine to help treat the effects of sleep disturbances and disorders, including treating insomnia with cannabis, also commonly report reductions in the use of traditional sleep medications.

-Cannabis medicine is hardly a newly discovered treatment option, as many cultures have a history of utilizing cannabis for its medicinal potentials, such as improving sleep quality.
+Cannabis medicine is hardly a newly discovered option for alternative treatment for sleep disorders, as many cultures have a history of utilizing cannabis for its medicinal potentials, such as improving sleep quality.
 Through constant innovation and regulatory changes, today’s cannabis medicine has been carefully developed using modern cultivation methods and technologies, as well as precise product formulating to allow for a more targeted treatment approach.
-Due to evolving legal frameworks around the world and the creation of new product formats, cannabis medicine has steadily grown in popularity as a trusted treatment option for sleep disturbance.
+Due to evolving legal frameworks around the world and the creation of new product formats, cannabis medicine has steadily grown in popularity as a trusted alternative treatment for sleep disorders.

 Cannabinoids interact with the body’s endocannabinoid system (ECS), which helps in maintaining equilibrium within many of the different functions and systems of the human body, including the regulation of sleep cycles.
-Research suggests that an endocannabinoid deficiency might be an underlying factor contributing to a variety of chronic conditions, an issue that can potentially be addressed through cannabinoid treatment.
+Research suggests that an endocannabinoid deficiency might be an underlying factor contributing to a variety of chronic conditions, an issue that can potentially be addressed through the benefits of cannabis oil for sleep.

-Research has shown that the use of cannabis medicine is associated with significant improvements in perceived insomnia, and that delta-9-tetrahydrocannabinol (THC) and cannabinol (CBN) can have sedating effects and can decrease sleep latency.
+Research has shown that the use of cannabis oil for sleep is associated with significant improvements in perceived insomnia, and that delta-9-tetrahydrocannabinol (THC) and cannabinol (CBN) can have sedating effects and can decrease sleep latency.
 Anandamide, an endocannabinoid that shares structural similarities with THC, can affect sleep patterns.
 Due to the similar effects of THC and anandamide on the body, THC can be sedating at certain doses.
-However, there is the potential for long-term impairment of sleep quality from prolonged use of THC.
+However, there is the potential for long-term impairment of sleep quality from prolonged use of THC for sleep disorders.

 Cannabidiol (CBD) has been shown to have the potential to improve REM sleep.
-Research also suggests that CBD may be beneficial in cases where sleep disturbance is linked to anxiety-related disorders.
+Research also suggests that CBD may be beneficial in cases where sleep disorders is linked to anxiety-related disorders.
 Additionally, CBD may be able to modulate wakefulness through activating regions of the brain involved in triggering alertness.
-This has potentials in improving symptoms of drowsiness and fatigue following a poor night sleep.
+This has potentials in improving symptoms of drowsiness and fatigue following a poor night's sleep.

 Research also suggests the potential for cannabis medicine to be beneficial in the treatment of conditions related to sleep disturbance.
-Evidences has shown that cannabis medicine can reduce symptoms of chronic pain and associated poor sleep quality.
+Evidence has shown that cannabis oil for sleep can reduce symptoms of chronic pain and associated poor sleep quality.
 Studies also indicate that cannabinoid treatment can be beneficial for patients suffering from obstructive sleep apnea (OSA) through improved respiratory stability.
-Patients suffering from post traumatic stress disorder (PTSD) may also benefit from cannabis medicine through a reduction in trauma related dreams, and reduced dream recall.
+Patients suffering from post-traumatic stress disorder (PTSD) may also benefit from cannabis medicine through a reduction in trauma-related dreams, and reduced dream recall.

-The overall effect of cannabis medicine on sleep can be dependent on factors such as cannabinoids used, dosage, and delivery method.
+The overall effect of cannabis and insomnia can be dependent on factors such as cannabinoids used, dosage, and delivery method.
 Terpenes found in cannabis can also play a role in sedating potentials.
 Products that are dominant in the terpene myrcene have been shown to have a greater potential for sedating effects.

-While the current body of evidence suggests a great deal of potential benefits, additional research is still needed to fully understand the therapeutic potentials and possible side effects of cannabis medicine as a treatment for sleep disturbance, insomnia, and other chronic conditions that contribute to reduced quality and duration of sleep.
+While the current body of evidence suggests a great deal of potential benefits, additional research is still needed to fully understand the therapeutic potentials, possible side effects and benefits of cannabis oil for sleep as a treatment for sleep disorders, insomnia, and other chronic conditions that contribute to reduced quality and duration of sleep.

 To begin your cannabis medicine journey today, book an appointment now with the Savikalpa Virtual Clinic for an online doctor consultation, or request more information from a member of our highly trained clinic staff (eclinic@savikalpa.com).